truenas/documentation/content/TrueCommand/Clustering/ManageClusters.md

 ### Deleting a Distrubuted Cluster

-Click the three dots icon in the cluster overview card and select **Delete** A confirmation box will appear and the deletion must be confirmed before proceeding.
+Click the three dots icon in the cluster overview card and select **Delete**.
+A confirmation box will appear and the deletion must be confirmed before proceeding.

 ![DistributedClusterDelete](/images/TrueCommand/2.0/DistributedClusterDelete.png "DistributedClusterDelete")